Pages

 Rap 1980s

 Back in the 80s, when I first started listening to rap, production was all about drum machines like the Roland TR-808, vinyl sampling, and simple looping techniques.
+The sound was raw, and even though it was straightforward, it was incredibly effective.

+Artists who couldn’t play instruments made magic with drum machines, crafting beats that still resonate today.
 Not being able to read or write music didn,t stop them from creating sounds that influenced a generation ( some artists of yesterday, such as James Brown, couldn,t read a note of music).

 Many talented rappers were very proficient with rhyming words on the spot.
 Rap battles were held in clubs, playgrounds, basketball courts, on the streets, etc.